c4dt/lightarti-rest/tools/README.md

   --number-routers 120
 ```

-This sub-command effectively create a snapshot of the most
+This sub-command effectively creates a snapshot of the most
 reliable advertised relays in the Tor network in the form of two files:

 - A customized consensus containing metadata related to a subset of
-  routers present in the Tor network.
+  routers present in the Tor network. (default: `consensus.txt`)
 - A file containing a list of microdescriptors, each router described
-  in the consensus is described by one microdescriptor.
+  in the consensus is described by one microdescriptor. (default:
+  `microdescriptors.txt`)

 ## Generate Churn (Incomplete)

-To improve the reliability of the subset of the Tor network Arti-rest
+To improve the reliability of the subset of the Tor network upon which
-rely upon to build a circuit, we are providing a way to compute a list
+Arti-rest relies to build a circuit, we are providing a way to compute
-of no-longer working relays.
+a list of no-longer working relays.

 This is a work in progress, currently Arti-rest is not able to handle
 this list.